 Ticket & visitor tips

-At the time of writing, a standard adult ticket to the Heeresgeschichtliches Museum costs €7; a Vienna Pass gets you one-time free entry (see my review).
+At the time of writing, a standard adult ticket to the Heeresgeschichtliches Museum cost €7; a Vienna Pass gets you one-time free entry (see my review).

 A couple of extra visitor tips:

-- The Heeresgeschichtliches Museum also hosts some excellent related events.
+- The Heeresgeschichtliches Museum also hosts related events.
 For example:

 The Arsenal is quite a large complex and a little out of the way.
 So wherever you land on public transport, you’ll need to walk a few minutes to get to the museum.

-Tram/bus: Take the 69A bus to Arsenal, the D or O trams to Quartier Belvedere, or the 18 tram to Heinrich-Drimmel-Platz
+Tram/bus: Take the 69A bus to Arsenal, the D or O trams to Quartier Belvedere, or the 18 tram to Heinrich-Drimmel-Platz.
+The D leaves from the edge of the old town, for example.

-Subway: You can take the U1 to Hauptbahnhof and walk, but I’ve given up trying to navigate out of that station.
-Sacrifice your first born and hope the Gods lead you to the correct exit
+Subway: Take the U1 to Hauptbahnhof and walk, but I’ve given up trying to navigate out of that station.
+Sacrifice your first born and hope the Gods lead you to the correct exit.
+Catch the U1 at Stephansplatz right in the centre of town, for example.

 Address: Arsenal, Objekt 1, Ghegastraße, 1030 Vienna | Website